 Recognition of courses

-CILT International are also to support continuing professional development programmes and other local opportunities for professionals to learn and grow.
+CILT International also support continuing professional development programmes and other local opportunities for professionals to learn and grow.
 Whilst we cannot accredit such courses we can work with the Branches or Territorial Organisations to look at ways to recognise good quality CPD.
 For example, a series of evening lectures, a short course or other development opportunity could be recognised by CILT International.